LaouadAyoub/MyPortFolio/README.md

 This project is an ASP.NET Core Web App with Entity framework and SqlServer

-The application in hosted on Heroku and the data base on Somee.
+The application in hosted on Heroku and the database on Somee.

 The application is avaiable on this link : https://www.ayoublaouad.com/